Allotments Information

 Yes.

-However, depending on your proximity to the city, we may agree for the restrictions to be relaxed and to allow a plot to be taken on.
+However, depending on your proximity to the city, we may agree for the restrictions to be relaxed and to allow a plot to be taken on at the Canwick Hill site.

 Can I take my dog to the allotment?